Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 This will start playing the imported video and its tracking data on the Billboard.

-Of course, the same exact steps should be done with the prerecorded video as if it was a live input, for example, checking and adjusting delay values, keying, setting up the studio mask etc.
+Of course, the same exact steps should be done with the pre-recorded video as if it were a live input, for example, checking and adjusting delay values, keying, setting up the studio mask etc.

 Continue to Keying